FreeAndFair/ColoradoRLA/docs/89_glossary.md

 of the designated election official, members of his or her staff, and other duly appointed election judges.

+* **audit** TBD May include ballot tabulation audits, compliance audits, ...

+* **ballot tabulation audits** TBD. including risk-limiting audits, opportunistic audits, bayesian audits, fixed-percentage audits, etc.

+* **opportunistic audit* - an auditing technique designed to efficiently generate evidence for additional contests in a ballot-level audit.
+A significant part of the effort in doing a risk limiting audit involves physically retrieving the ballots selected for audit.
+While doing the manual tabulation and entering the data for the contests on that ballot which are subject to strict risk limits, it is possible to "opportunistically" do the same thing for other contests that are observed on the same ballot, producing evidence about them for little additional effort.
+These are called "opportunistic contests".
+If an opportunistic contest achieves a risk limit, it can be "settled", and when it appears on subsequent ballots during the audit, it need not be tabulated.
+TBD: discuss need to consider possibility of sampling bias when evaluating and reporting, considerations for possible escalation, etc.

+* **mandatory contest** A contest which is subject to a risk limit and is factored in to the sampling calculations.

+* **opportunistic contest** A contest to be audited opportunistically.

+* **active contest** TBD involving not having achieved risk limit

+* **settled contest** TBD involving having achieved risk limit

+* **uncontested contest** TBD

+* **bayesian audits** TBD

 * **voting method** TBD

 * **electoral system** TBD